tweedge/oblique-strategies/README.md

 # Oblique Strategies (for Security)

 A very simple [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) shuffler with my custom deck of cards, remixed to promote [lateral thinking](https://en.wikipedia.org/wiki/Lateral_thinking) in my field of work: cybersecurity.
-A number of cards are pulled from software and tech quiters, which are cited inline.
+A number of cards are pulled from software and tech writers, which are cited inline.

 Need to unstick yourself?
 It's available here: [https://oblique.tweedge.net/](https://oblique.tweedge.net/)